Soudal Quick-Step: History

 In October 2012, the team fired their veteran rider Levi Leipheimer after he admitted to doping in a sworn affidavit to USADA.
 This was despite the team statement that "commended" Leipheimer for his "open cooperation" in the USADA investigation that exposed Lance Armstrong's long-term cheating in cycling via doping.
 The team's action was described by USADA head Travis Tygart as "The classic Omertà move, right?
 Actions speak louder than words.
 On the one hand, they say they congratulate him on coming forward, [but] their action terminating him for being truthful speaks a lot louder than their words."

 CyclingNews reported in the same article that the team's claim to have only recently learned of Leipheimer's past doping was according to Tygart "absolutely not true...
-Leipheimer and a USADA attorney told the team months ago of the investigation, and of Leipheimer’s role".
+Leipheimer and a USADA attorney told the team months ago of the investigation, and of Leipheimer's role".
 Cyclingnews noted that Omega Pharma general manager Patrick Lefevere "had admitted in 2007 to having used doping products, including amphetamines, during his own career".
 Lefevere is still CEO of Etixx as of September 2015.

 On 17 July 2014, the team announced that Iljo Keisse had been given a two-year contract extension.
 Tony Martin confirmed via his Twitter account that he had signed a two-year contract extension.
 On 19 August the team announced that Pieter Serry had signed a two-year contract extension, on 27 August the team announced the signing of Maxime Bouet on a two-year deal and on 1 September the team announced the signing of David de la Cruz on a two-year contract.
 In 2014 Michał Kwiatkowski won a rainbow jersey in 2014 UCI Road World Championships – Men's road race in Ponferrada, Spain.

 In February 2015, the team announced it had signed 2015 UCI World Omnium champion, Fernando Gaviria, and fellow Colombian, Rodrigo Contreras, on two-year deals set to commence at the start of the 2016 season.
 In August 2015, the team signed Davide Martinelli for the 2016 and 2017 seasons.

 As of April 2021, the team has won more than 800 races, making it one of the most successful squads in history.

+With the win in 7th stage of 2024 Tour de France, the team won stages in 12 Tour de France in a row, the longest active streak and second only to TI Raleigh with 17 (1976-1992).